alberto-lazari/.dotfiles/readme.md

 # Dotfiles
-My personal collection of dotfiles for MacOS and Linux that I currently use
+My personal collection of dotfiles for macOS and Linux systems

 ## Installation
 Clone the repo in your home directory with